AI CODE REVIEW

 Put simply: devs do better work with less friction; leaders steer with context, not anecdotes.

-You don’t buy developer productivity tools for prettier charts, you buy them to run the business.
-Here are six real workflows leaders use weekly to turn repo data and AI summaries into decisions, not theater.
+You don’t buy developer productivity tools for prettier charts, you buy them to make decisions faster.
+Here’s how leaders use CodeAnt weekly:

 • SCM support: GitHub, GitLab, Bitbucket, Azure DevOps (read-only scopes).